-At the same time, the wave of digitalization has swept across all industries, bringing with it new contact channels.
+At the same time, the wave of digitalisation has swept across all industries, bringing with it new contact channels.
 The new channels were supposed to redirect customers to self-service channels and reduce the number of contacts, especially for calls, but what happened?
 Call volumes have dropped marginally and new channels have increased contact volumes tremendously.

 Corporate management typically has three areas of interest: